Two Kooks » ALL RECIPES » Beef, Veal & Lamb » Easy Mongolian Beef (sous vide or grill)

 Serve your next steak dinner with an Asian flare.
 This appealing and easy Mongolian beef is bathed in the typical sweet and salty sauce, but skips the frying by cooking the steak sous vide or on the grill.

 With the sous vide method, you plunge the steak into a water bath and walk away for an hour or more.
-No fuss, zero stress and a forgiving timetable.
+No fuss, zero stress, super tender meat and a forgiving timetable.
 But longer cooking time and the extra optional step of browning the meat.

-With the grill method, the steak only takes 2-5 minutes per side to cook and another 10 minutes to rest.
-So quick turnaround (dinner can be ready in 20 minutes).
-And no fry smell!
+With the grill method, the steak cooks for 2-5 minutes per side and takes another 5-10 minutes to rest.
+So a quick turnaround (and great way to get dinner on the table in 20 minutes) and no fry smell!

 • Try adding a tablespoon or two of hoisin or oyster sauce for extra flavor.

-• Vary the heat with chili flakes or sriracha if you like spicy.
+• Vary the heat with a little bit of sriracha or red pepper flakes if you like spicy.

 Shortcut

-• Frozen cubes of garlic and ginger are easy substitutes for fresh.
-And no chopping or grating.
+• Frozen cubes of garlic and ginger are easy substitutes for fresh – no chopping or grating.

 Make Ahead